 Keeping track of your health is, for many people, a continuous task.
 Monitoring what you eat, how often you exercise and how much water you drink can be time-consuming.
 Seeing a market there, apps began to appear and there are now tens of thousands of apps covering diet and exercise, reproductive health, water consumption, heart health and other health concerns.

-The cost of gym memberships is prohibitive for some, and the flexibility offered by apps desirable.
-Google searches relating to weight loss spike around the first of January each year as people get started on New Year’s resolutions.
 Around summertime, users are more likely to take a break from health goals, and so the process repeats itself.
 Weight loss apps grew in popularity following coronavirus-related restrictions, with many people gaining weight as a result of reduced activity, a lack of access to gyms and stress.

 Although some weight loss apps advertise themselves as providing personalised diet and fitness programmes, there is a limit to how much computerised plans can take into account individual circumstances, such as underlying health conditions, work and family requirements, financial considerations and mental health.